Readmission

 What happens if some or all of my coursework is expired?

 Just as your catalog can expire, your coursework also expires after ten years.
-Expired coursework must be reviewed and approved by your major department and the General Education program before it can be used to meet degree requirements.
+Expired coursework must be reviewed and approved by your major department or the General Education program before it can be used to meet degree requirements.
 Old coursework that is not approved can still be used as free electives to help you earn the total number of hours you need to graduate.

 This policy applies to new App State students who have transfer work that is older than 10 years and to native App State students who have had a break in enrollment and whose coursework has expired while they were away.